The Franchise Law Review: Resolving International Franchise Disputes

 Location of the parties

 If both parties are based within the EU, for example, the parties may opt for litigation in either party's home country as it is relatively straightforward to enforce a court judgment obtained in one EU Member State in another EU Member State by virtue of the Brussels Regulation No. 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (recast), which replaced the 2001 Brussels Regulation (Council Regulation (EC) No. 44/2001) for all legal proceedings instigated after 10 January 2015; and the 2011 Lugano Convention (the Lugano Convention on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters), which allow a party who has obtained a judgment from any EU Member State to enforce that judgment in all other Member States without issuing separate proceedings there.
 However, if one party is, for example, based in the EU and the other is based in the United States, enforcement of a court judgment is far more complicated as there are no reciprocal enforcement arrangements between the United States and the EU.
 In those circumstances, the parties may be better advised to opt for arbitration and seek enforcement under the New York Convention.
+The position in relation to English law and jurisdiction agreements has been complicated by the current threat of a 'no deal' Brexit, with the question of jurisdiction and the enforcement of English court judgments still uncertain at the time of writing.

 v Dubai International Financial Centre